zodb/relstorage/docs/db-specific-options.rst

     number of seconds to wait before the connection attempt fails.

 compress
-    if set, gzip compression is enabled
+    if set, gzip network compression is enabled

 named_pipe
     if set, connect to server via named pipe (Windows only)